- Written by Dr.Mehmet Demircioglu

 Yes.
 Recent viral illness, some bacterial infections, autoimmune disease activity, nutritional problems, bone marrow conditions, and several medicines can affect white blood cells.
 The clinic needs the medication list because a low count may be part of the treatment story, not a random lab finding.

-Patients taking immune affecting medication need a more cautious surgical decision.
+Immune-affecting medication needs a more cautious surgical decision.
 Prednisone before a hair transplant, methotrexate before a hair transplant, and Humira or biologics before a hair transplant each need a different review.
 Some medicines can change infection risk, wound healing, blood tests, or the timing of elective surgery.

 Do not stop a prescribed medicine on your own to make the CBC look better.
 A flare of the underlying disease can create more surgical risk than the medicine.
 The safer route is coordinated timing with the doctor who prescribed the treatment.
 The same discipline applies to medication before a hair transplant in general.
 The clinic needs truth, not a simplified medication list.